19hours/sg-statutes/Acts/Energy Conservation Act.md

 (b) the altering, ornamenting or finishing or the assembling or processing in any form of any goods;

-“registered goods” means any registrable goods registered under section 13(4) as such;
+“registered goods” means any regulated goods registered under section 13(2) as such;

+[Act 24 of 2017 wef 01/01/2018]

-“registered supplier” means any importer or manufacturer registered under section 13(4) as such;
+“registered supplier” means any importer or manufacturer registered under section 13(2) as such;

+[Act 24 of 2017 wef 01/01/2018]

-“registrable goods” means any goods declared by order under section 11 to be such;
+“regulated goods” means any goods prescribed under section 11 to be such;

+[Act 24 of 2017 wef 01/01/2018]

 “sale” includes —